 - 4 ½-5 cups (630 g-700 g) all-purpose flour, with more as needed

-- 1 tbsp (15 mL) vegetable or olive oil, for brushing bowl
+- 1 tablespoon (15 mL) vegetable or olive oil, for brushing bowl

 - In a small saucepan, pour in the milk and bring it to just under a simmer.
 The milk will be ready when there are small bubbles around the edges, not simmering and not boiling.
 This will happen quickly so don't leave the milk alone.